Analysis | ‘Call of Duty: Black Ops Cold War’ campaign drips with intrigue as it dances around a political hornets nest

 The former Republican National Convention chairman Michael Steele just joined The Lincoln Project earlier this week, and stated on Tuesday, “I stand where Reagan stood.
 Where do you stand?”
 Many of the replies on Twitter indicated that they are tired of mythologizing the most consequential Republican president in modern times and questioned his legacy.
 Meanwhile, President Trump’s son, Eric, also invoked Reagan’s name in his speech last night at the Republican National Convention.

 It’s completely unknown outside the development studios of Treyarch and Raven Software where “Cold War” stands on Reagan or anything political.
-In a question-and-answer session with journalists, The Post asked them, “Given the real world political climate and prominently featuring Reagan, what considerations did you have in portraying the longtime GOP standard bearer?”
+In a question-and-answer session with journalists, The Post asked them, “Given the real world political climate and prominently featuring Reagan, what considerations did you have in portraying the longtime GOP standard-bearer?”
 The question was submitted via an Activision-moderated chat, and when relayed to the developers it was paraphrased by a spokesman into, “What considerations did you have in portraying not only Reagan but other real-world people that you engaged in?”
 The developers gave a general answer about watching “tons” of Reagan speeches and talking to people who were close to him, including former Cabinet members, to get his character right.

 Given how the series has treated historical figures, Reagan’s role in the story will likely be benign.
 The “Black Ops” series caused some controversy for the first game’s portrayal of Fidel Castro, and Cuban state media called the game American propaganda.
 In the end, players assassinate a double of Castro, who died in 2016.
 It also invoked the assassination of President John F. Kennedy.